RefresherTowel/docs/statement/index.md

   - `Statement.GetStateName()`

 - **Feather-friendly**
-  Types are annotated for better autocompletion and linting in the GameMaker code editor.
+  Functions are fully annotated with JSDoc-style comments for better autocompletion and linting in GameMaker's code editor.

 If you're a beginner or just need something straightforward, you can safely stop at these features.